 Undiluted Tea Tree Oil can cause itchiness, irritation, and redness on sensitive skin.
 Therefore, if you have sensitive skin, it is always safer to dilute the oil in another base oil such as olive oil.

-Extra care should be exercised when Tea Tree Oil is taken internally.
-Overdosing on Tea Tree Oil can result in diarrhea, vomiting, impaired immune function, excessive drowsiness, sleepiness, confusion, poor coordination, and even coma.
+Pure Tea Tree Oil should never be taken internally in its undiluted form.
+Extra care should be taken when using it near the eyes, genitals, or even as a mouthwash.
+If taken internally, Tea Tree Oil can result in diarrhea, vomiting, impaired immune function, excessive drowsiness, sleepiness, confusion, poor coordination, and even coma.
 If you notice any of these symptoms of overdose, seek medical attention immediately.

 Where and How to Buy Tea Tree Oil